careerfairsystems/arkad-app/README.md

 8. Move the new code over from the SVGR side to the map component.
 Replace the text between <Defs> and </Svg>
 9. Next, you need to add layered booth components.
 Use the script in resources/scripts/add_map_layers
 10. You should now have new working maps.
 Enjoy!

+## Archieve release version at end of year

+To keep track of previous year versions of the App, release-tagging is used.
+By going into release you can check the version from different years.
+If you need help to create a tag, a short guide is available here : https://github.com/careerfairsystems/arkad-app/blob/master/resources/documents/CreateReleaseGithub.docx